kckarnige/improved-ui/readme.md

-# Clear your cache every update
+# Disable the theme and clear your Discord cache